muga-mark/WhatsApp-Clone-React/README.md

 * [Technologies](#technologies)

 ## General info
-This project is a WhatsApp Web clone that is still a work in progress.
+This a WhatsApp Web clone that is still a work in progress.
+Users can only create public rooms.

 ## Features
 * Add/Delete Room (only admin or room owner can delete the room)